Cotton University

-Cotton University (formerly known as Cotton College) is a public state university located in Guwahati, Assam, India.
+Cotton University, formerly known as Cotton College, is a public state university located in Guwahati, Assam, India.
 It was established in 2017 by the provisions of an Act from the Assam Legislative Assembly which merged Cotton College State University and Cotton College.
-The University has progressed to become one of the top 200 institutions of the country (appearing on the list of 150–200 in the National Institutional Ranking Framework rank list in May 2020).
+The university has progressed to become one of the top 200 institutions of the country (appearing on the list of 150–200 in the National Institutional Ranking Framework rank list in May 2020).
+However, as of 2024, Cotton University is ranked 373rd in the NIRF, whereas Gauhati University holds a commendable 40th position in the same ranking.

-Cotton College was established in 1901 by Sir Henry Stedman Cotton, Chief Commissioner of the former British province of Assam.
+Cotton College was established in 1901 by Sir Henry Stedman Cotton, chief commissioner of the former British province of Assam.
 It was the oldest institute of higher education in Assam and all of Northeast India.
 Cotton College became a constituent college of Gauhati University in 1948, and then of Cotton College State University when it was established in 2011, by an Act (Act XIX of 2011) of the Assam Government.
 The Cotton University Act, 2017, was enacted to resolve problems between the college and the university.